-My partner and I have been making this soup around once a month for a decade!
-It's one of our favourite easy weeknight dinners alongside my One-Pot Vegan Miso Ramen recipe.
+This soup is one of our favourite easy weeknight dinners alongside my One-Pot Vegan Miso Ramen recipe.
+Even non-vegans will love this healthy vegan dinner!

 This healthy soup is vegan, vegetarian and gluten free.
 You'll need common ingredients including: